surajacharya12/InterviewAI/README.md

 ## 🚀 Features

+- Modern, visually appealing home page with a clear call to action
+- Single prominent **Get Started** button that navigates users to their dashboard
+- Hero section with bold branding and a concise value proposition
+- "How It Works" section with step-by-step visuals and explanations
+- Testimonials from successful users
+- Stats and trust signals for credibility
 - Generate interview questions and answers using Google Gemini AI
 - Customizable by job role, description, and experience
 - Beautiful, modern UI with React and Tailwind CSS